 But keep in mind neti pots only address nasal and maxillary sinus problems (the area around your cheekbones) but not those of the ethmoid (near the bridge of your nose) or sphenoid sinuses (behind your eyes).

 Luckily, those latter two conditions are rarer, and you’ll need a CT scan of your sinuses to uncover ethmoid or sphenoid sinus problems.

 Neti pots are affordable and readily accessible at health food stores and pharmacies.
 No set up is required, other than having warm distilled water and special neti salt.
 They can effectively relieve sinus pain and pressure eliminating the need for drugs and their side effects.

-To use a neti pot you have to tilt your head in an awkward position and this can be a problem if you have neck or back pain.
+To use a neti pot you have to tilt your head i and this can be a problem if you have neck or back pain.
 You need to buy distilled water to use your pot.
 Never skimp and use tap water because your sinuses aren’t equipped to effectively defend against pathogens.
 Tap water can be dangerous, and in fact people have even died from a brain-eating amoeba found in tap water so always use distilled.

 2. Neilmed Rinse: